All-Ireland Intermediate Club Football Championship

-The All-Ireland Intermediate Club Football Championship is an annual Gaelic football competition organised by the GAA.
+The All-Ireland Intermediate Club Football Championship, known for sponsorship reasons as the AIB All-Ireland Intermediate Club Football Championship and shortened to All-Ireland Club IFC, is an annual Gaelic football competition organised by the GAA.
 It is played between the Intermediate championship winners from each of the thirty-two counties of Ireland.
+'Intermediate' competitions are generally the second-tier contests in each county, below 'Senior' level; the clubs involved are generally smaller, from less populous areas.

 Each team competes in their own provincial championship, with the four provincial winners competing in the All-Ireland.
 The competition has a straight knock-out format.
 It was first held in 2004 as an unofficial tournament, and has been an official GAA championship since the 2004–05 edition.

 Kerry clubs have had the most success, winning the competition seven times.
 Cookstown Fr.
 Rock's and Ardfert have both won the competition twice.
-The current champions are Crossmolina Deel Rovers from Mayo.
+The current champions are An Ghaeltacht from Kerry.